Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

 24. **`[Required]` whitelistRequiresAdmin**
 Example / Default value: `true`
-Description: Whether to set the permissions of MCDC /whitelist command to admin only
+Description: Whether to set the permissions of DMCC /whitelist command to admin only

 25. **`[Required]` notifyUpdates**
 Example / Default value: `true`